Neem-Tech/Octo-MAX31855-Breakout-Board/README.md

 # Octo-MAX31855-Breakout-Board
 Welcome to the official GitHub source code repository for the octo MAX31855 breakout board.

-The board is sold by Neem Tech on Ebay and Amazon.
+The board is sold by Neem Tech on eBay and Amazon.

 https://www.ebay.com/usr/neemtech